TheBeef/WhippyTermPlugin_SEGGER_RTT/README.md

 When the plugin is started (when WhippyTerm loads) it will search for the .dll (or .so).
 On Linux it will try to load /opt/SEGGER/JLink/libjlinkarm.so.
 On Windows it will search for one in xxxxxxxxxxx

+# RTT
+This plugin will use the JLink library to search for any local JLink debuggers (on USB and the local subnet) and will add them to the new connections dialog.
+This plugin the will read and write to Buffer Index 0.